-The main change to the underwriting risk exposure for the Group and NFU Mutual in 2021 is a reduction to Longevity Risk with small increases to Premium Risk, Reserve Risk and Catastrophe Risk.
+The main changes to the underwriting risk exposure for the Group and NFU Mutual in 2022 are an increase in Catastrophe Risk, and reductions in Reserve Risk, Longevity Risk and Expense Risk due to higher interest rates.
+There were small increases to Premium Risk and Lapse Risk.